break-through-cancer/btc-spatial-pipelines/README.md

 ## Introduction

 **btc/spatial** is a bioinformatics pipeline for spatial data.
-Currently support for spatial transcriptomics (Visium 10x) is supported, but in the future support for other modalities
+Currently we only have support for spatial transcriptomics (10X Visium), but in the future support for other modalities
 (Xenium, IMC, etc.) will be integrated into this pipeline as well.

 ## Usage